 Action: In this part of the reading, Jesus knew what was about to happen and he was sad, so he spent some time in prayer.
 In silence or out loud you might want to pray for others or yourself, or just think about them.
-The pandemic has brought so many sad things, you can silently talk to God about these sad things.
-There are also some good things that have happened through the pandemic, so you might want to give thanks for these things.
+In our world, there are so many sad things.
+Silently talk to God about these sad things.
+There are also plenty of good things happening around us, so you might want to give thanks for these things.